 CAD, short for “computer aided design,” uses computer programs to draw the exact part or object that is needed.
 This results in a detailed 2D or 3D model.

-The CAD file can then be imported into the CAM software.
-CAM (Computer Aided Manufacturing) is defined as “the use of computer software to directly communicate with and control machine tools in the manufacturing process.”
+The CAM (Computer Aided Manufacturing) part of the software then takes over to directly communicate with and control the machine tools used in the manufacturing process.”
 It includes most CNC machines used in manufacturing today.

 Some types of CAM software can control and automatically set virtually every aspect of the cutting operation.
-For a plasma cutting operation, this includes parameters such as arc current, voltage, gas preflow, cut flow settings, cut speeds, cut heights, pierce heights, and more.
-All of this is intended to simplify the machine operator’s job and increase productivity.
+If this is your plasma cutting software, this includes parameters such as arc current, voltage, gas preflow, cut flow settings, cut speeds, cut heights, pierce heights, and more.
+Plasma cutting software is intended to simplify the machine operator’s job and increase productivity.

 In plate cutting operations, CAM software performs another critical function known as “nesting.”
 Nesting is defined as the efficient placement of multiple part geometries onto a given surface area.
 With automatic nesting, the software uses advanced algorithms to quickly rotate and position the parts in a way that maximizes plate utilization and minimizes scrap.

 Finally, CAM software outputs NC (numerical control) code that can be read and understood by the CNC control, where it is converted into electrical signals that control the entire cutting process.